 And if you have to shower, shower together.

 Did you know that an average shower lasts 8.2 minutes and uses 65L of water?
 Something to think about when you're lathering up.

 Save the turtles! #saynotothestraw or ask for an alternative such as bamboo, metal or even a straw made of straw?
 Straw-ception for you.

 Choose reef safe sunscreen, conventional sunscreen is extremely dangerous to the marine environment and can contribute to coral bleaching.

 4. RECYCLE YOUR FLOATIE

-Whether you've been floating on a flamingo, a slice of watermelon or a donut for the week, upcycle it for future sailors to use.
+Whether you've been floating on a flamingo or a slice of pizza or riding a donut for the week, upcycle it for future sailors to use.
 Help a fellow Yacht Weeker and the big blue out.

 5. DON'T THROW ANYTHING OVERBOARD

 Nothing should be thrown overboard and all rubbish should go into a trash bag immediately to avoid it blowing into the sea.
 If you bring floaties, make sure they don't drift off and get lost at sea.